Gegecito/AstroneerCameraFix/README.md

 How to use?
-Download CameraFix.dll from the releases or compile the dll yourself Use injector of your choice and inject it into "Astro-Win64-Shipping.exe"
+Download CameraFix.dll from the releases or compile the dll yourself Use injector of your choice and inject it into "Astro-Win64-Shipping.exe" Important!
+Make sure your character is spawned in.